freeseek/mocha/wdl/README.md

 All tasks but the phasing tasks are set by default to run on a single CPU.
 All tasks but cel2chp and txt2vcf are set by default to run on preemptible computing on the first run, and to then proceed to run as non-preemptible is they are preempted

 Terra has a 2,300 task limit per project (called \"Hog Limits\") but a single job should work well within this limit.
-Tasks idat2gtc/cel2chp and tasks {gtc,chp,txt}2vcf will output tables with metadata about their input files which will be aggregated across batches
+Tasks idat2gtc/cel2chp and tasks {gtc,chp,txt}2vcf will output tables with metadata about their input files which will be aggregated across batches.
+From personal experience, even running a small cohort takes a minimum of ~1 hour on Terra, as there are enough housekeeping tasks that need to be run

 Troubleshooting
 ===============